 They must continuously monitor the internal operations of all firms.

 To have full vigilance, regulators need access to internal email communications throughout the company.
 By ignoring the email archiving and compliance issue, small financial firms are essentially asking for trouble.

 Although email is the most common communication tool in all industries, it is vitally important in the financial sector, where emails contain sensitive financial information.
 It’s no surprise then that email is a major target during compliance audits.

 These acts all demand that companies in the financial industry maintain good email archives, which is why a solid archiving solution is essential in achieving regulatory compliance.

 Failing to meet these regulatory compliance requirements will, in most cases, result in heavy fines.
-Using an email archive that meets the requirements outlined in these acts could provide huge savings for companies in the financial industry.
-Email archiving is a valuable solution for any company.
-It is, however, enormously important in the financial industry, given the level of regulatory compliance required in this particular sector.
+On the other hand, an email archive that meets the requirements outlined in these acts could provide huge savings for companies in the financial industry.
+And looking ahead, archiving will be even more important: